operator-framework/operator-sdk/doc/helm/project_layout.md

-# Helm Project Scaffolding Layout with Operator SDK
+# Project Scaffolding Layout for Operator SDK Helm-based Operators

 After creating a new operator project using `operator-sdk new --type helm`, the project directory has numerous generated folders and files.
 The following